cuddlessssss/LTSMs-TimeSeries-Seasons/README.md

 Makes Time-Based Predictions of future data by observing Trends and Seasonality Based on inputs : Specified requirements of TOTALS of ALL Predictions for each month for EACH Model + Historical data

+WHY did I not use LTSMs for this case?
+Despite their greater capabilities to analyse seasonalities, I realise they were the main issue being hugely consuming on time + requiring more data to forecast 12 months.
+This project is to build a model that can handle both long and SHORT term datasets too (below 12 months worth)
 ------------------------------------------------
 12linear2.py